trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Small cheap swarms of killer robot drones, with explosives to kill selected people recognizable by something like their skin color, are an absolute nightmare idea.

-Short term AI can benefit weapon systems way way way too much, making really scary stuff possible.
+Short term AI can benefit weapon systems way way way too much, making  scary stuff possible.
 Cyber warfare or automated killer drones or a number of other scenarios should be avoided at all costs and outright banned just like chemical weapons.

 #### Jobs and Wages